LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 The logic within ``RunProgram()`` presents menus in turn, and based on the user's choice, takes appropriate action.

-It begins by declaring two local variables: ``columnChoices`` and ``actionChoices``.
+It begins by declaring two local variables: ``actionChoices`` and ``columnChoices``.
 These contain information relating to the menus that we'll display, and we'll look at them in more detail later.

 Next, we notice a ``while loop`` that starts ``while (true)``.
 While we usually want to avoid creating infinite loops, we have a good reason for doing so in this case!
 We want our application to continually run until the user decides they want to quit.
 The simplest way to do this is to loop forever.
-When the user wants to quit, they can enter ``x`` at the initial ``View jobs by`` prompt.
-As you saw above, however, Visual Studio's *Run* pane works slightly differently and you'll need to rely on the "stop" icon to stop the program.
+When the user wants to quit our app, they can enter ``x`` at the initial ``View jobs by`` prompt.

 .. admonition:: Note

+How to Stop a Running App.

+Option 1: Use the IDE.
+Click Visual Studio's *Stop* icon.
+The light red square that replaces the green *Run* triangle once an app is running.

-   Another way to kill a running program from the terminal is by pressing ctrl-C (a widely-known command to kill a console application).
+Option 2: Use the terminal.
+Press *ctrl+C* (a widely-known command to kill a console application).
 This will work in any terminal context, and not just for our console program in Visual Studio

 The ``RunProgram()`` method can be summarized as follows: